Buchanan rallies to edge Cassopolis 3-2 - Leader Publications

 Buchanan (1-0) had to come-from-behind to win the opening set 25-22.
 Cassopolis never trailed in the second set, winning 25-21, to square the match at 1-1.
 Cassopolis took the third set 25-21 to grab a 2-1 advantage.

 It was all Buchanan from there.
-Led by senior Josie West, who seemingly came up big every time the Bucks needed her to, won the fourth set 25-14.
+Led by junior Josie West, who seemingly came up big every time the Bucks needed her to, won the fourth set 25-14.

 West finished the night with 29 kills and 23 digs.
 Buchanan also got 33 digs from Hailey Jonazke, eight kills and five blocks from Alyssa Carson, while Lauren Strefling finished with four kills and 14 digs.